YFCU floral art final at Balmoral 2017

 YFCU president, James Speers was on hand to announce those that placed and Stephen McGill, commercial manager, Tesco NI, presented the awards to the winners.

-12-14 age category - First place Emma Mills, Randalstown YFC, secon place James Johnston, Kesh YFC and third place Erin Warden, Newtownards YFC.
+12-14 age category - First place Emma Mills, Randalstown YFC, second place James Johnston, Kesh YFC and third place Erin Warden, Newtownards YFC.

-14-16 age category - First place Rachel Boyce, Garvagh YFC, second place Rachel McConnell, Straid YFC and third place Georgina Annett, Rathfrisland YFC.
+14-16 age category - First place Rachel Boyce, Garvagh YFC, second place Rachel McConnell, Straid YFC and third place Georgina Annett, Rathfriland YFC.

 16-18 age category - First place Claire Adams, Lisnamurrican YFC, second Katie Lemon, Ballywalter YFC, third place Rebecca Ewing, Seskinore YFC.